 For over 70 years, AOPA has served as an advocate for pilots, and we have a pretty good idea what makes aircraft owners tick.

-AOPA Insurance Services has helped pilots insure their aircraft.
+AOPA Insurance Agency has helped pilots insure their aircraft.
 We ensure that you've got the correct insurance for your specific aircraft, whether it's a Piper Cub or a Cessna Citation.

-AOPA Insurance Services offers a choice of quality, comprehensive insurance policies from “A” rated companies with coverage options to fit all your aircraft insurance needs.
+AOPA Insurance Agency offers a choice of quality, comprehensive insurance policies from “A” rated companies with coverage options to fit all your aircraft insurance needs.

 Just some of the benefits of insuring with us include: